UntitledModGame/UntitledModGame.github.io/blog/2025_01_08_lessons_from_umg.md

 ## Simplicity is paramount

 Simplicity is hard.
-Making something complex while having everything look simple is a monumental task.
+Solving something complex while having everything look simple is a monumental task.
 It is very, very easy to just throw a bunch of code together and make a mess doing something.
 Be disciplined!
 Do NOT give in to the temptation of easy complexity.